We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Before trying CBD to help manage high blood pressure, it’s important to speak with a healthcare professional.
+Before trying CBD to help manage high blood pressure, consider reaching out to a healthcare professional.
 Regular checkups are also a good idea, as symptoms of high blood pressure don’t often begin until the condition is more severe.

-But there are treatment options that can help — many medications and lifestyle changes that can help, and there is some evidence that CBD is another option worth exploring.
+But there are treatment options that can help — many medications and lifestyle changes.
+There’s also some evidence that CBD may be another option worth exploring.
 Before you do, reach out to a doctor to discuss all your options.